wahlmichael/Redux-Saga-Garden-Public/README.md

 ## Base Mode

+1. Add the `redux-logger` middleware to the project for debugging
-1. The route `http://localhost:5000/api/plant` returns an array of plants.
+1. Add `redux-sagas` to the project to make an API request.
+The route `http://localhost:5000/api/plant` returns an array of plants.
 Display that array on the `Garden` component on load.
-1. Implement redux-saga so the api get request is happening in a saga (not in a component).
-1. Add a form that allows adding a new plant to the database.
+1. Add all of the plant fields to the form to allow adding a new plant to the database.
 The server `post` route to do this is available at `http://localhost:5000/api/plant`.
 1. Add a `Delete` button for each plant to allow it to be removed from the database.
 The server `delete` route to do this is available at `http://localhost:5000/api/plant`, and it requires `req.query.id` to be an `id` from the database.

-## Hard Mode
+## Stretch Goals

 1. Make the list editable (use inputs) and add a `Save` button for each plant to allow it to be updated in the database.
 The server `delete` route to do this is available at `http://localhost:5000/api/plant`, and it requires `req.query.id` to be an `id` from the database.
 1. Use `react-router` so that when a user navigates to `http://localhost:3000/plant/1` it displays the details for a given plant.
 The server `get` route to do this is available at `http://localhost:5000/api/plant/1`.
 1. Make the individual plant page editable (use inputs) and add a `save` button for each plant to allow it to be edited in the database.

-## Stretch Mode
+1. Add `material-ui` to the project to give the site an earthy color palette (green and brown?)

 ## Deployment